MidnattLantern/elderflower_and_gin/readme.md

 Future features:
 ------
 - Submitting feedback for now doesn't do anything.
 This could be updated so that each letter will be stored for the developer(s) to read.
-- Requesting recipe won't actually send a recipe to the email the user provided.
+- Requesting a recipe won't send a recipe to the email the user provided.
 This could be updated so that the recipe is sent to their provided email.
 - Unique poster artwork design for Gessi Tonic, Irish Coffee, and Sparkling Liquid.
-- More recipes
+- More Recipes
 - More categories
-- Filter section by the top, such as filtering out alcoholic drinks, or to only show sweet drinks
+- Filter section by the top, such as filtering out alcoholic drinks, or only show sweet drinks
-- Alcohol label to specify what drinks and ingredients contains alcohol
+- Alcohol label to specify what drinks and ingredients contain alcohol

 Typography and colour scheme:
 ------
 Typography:
 - Two fonts are being used: Kurale, and Arial.
 - Kurale is the theme font.
 It appears for shorter text.
 - Arial is the paragraph font.
-Its minimalist design and lack of stimulation makes it easy and light to read for a lenght of time.
-It's quite boring however, so it's used sparingly.
+Its minimalist design and lack of stimulation make it easy and light to read for a length of time.
+It's quite boring, however, so it's used sparingly.

 Colour scheme:
 - The theme colour is red.
-- The white and black are actually off-white, and dark blue.
+- The white and black are off-white, and dark blue.
 This creates an impression of 'down to earth modesty'.
-- Each poster have their own colour scheme.
-What colour(s) depends on the desired impression.
+- Each poster has its colour scheme.
+What colour(s) depends on the desired impression?
-- Because each poster's colour scheme is so diverse, every poster are grey in the home page until hovering, this is to prevent clashing user experience.
+- Because each poster's colour scheme is so diverse, every poster is grey on the home page until hovering, this is to prevent clashing user experience.

 Technology:
 ------
 - Everything was developed and designed with a computer running macOS.
 - Illustrations and other visual elements were designed using a Wacom tablet.
-- All code (except for font awesome and google fonts) was written on Microsoft Visual Studio Code by Alma.
+- All code (except for font awesome and Google fonts) was written on Microsoft Visual Studio Code by Alma.
 - Elderflower and Gin is hosted by GitHub.
 - All code was tested, debugged, and simulated through Microsoft Edge.
 - Media queries were tested for the following through Microsoft Edge: "Galaxy fold 280x653", "iPhone 12 Pro 390x844", and "iPad Mini 768x1024".